 Every business has unhappy customers.
 Though you can’t control customer opinion, you can control how you choose to deal with negative feedback.

 It’s easy to have an emotionally-charged reaction to a negative review from a customer.
-Don’t do this.
-It’s easy to react emotionally to reviews that might feel unfair.
-It might even feel good in the moment.
-But it only makes you look worse in the eyes of potential customers.
+But try your best not to do that.
+While it might feel good in the moment, speaking to a reviewer aggressively only makes you look worse in the eyes of potential customers.

-Don’t take it personally.
+Don’t take bad reviews personally.
 Take it as a blessing.
 Sometimes, a bad review can highlight issues in your actual business operations and can show you where you might have room for improvement.
 At the very least, it can give you the opportunity to highlight your customer service.

 Reviews piling up with no response tell customers your business doesn’t care about their experience.
 Be proactive to control customer perception.